rfigueroa/docs/content/plugins/secret/registry/vault.md

 ## Secrets

+{{% alert color="warning" %}}
-**NOTE: Users should refrain from configuring sensitive information in your pipeline in plain text.**
+Users should refrain from configuring sensitive information in their pipeline in plain text.

-**NOTE: Secrets used within the secret plugin must exist as Vela secrets.**
+Secrets used within the secret plugin must exist as Vela secrets.
+{{% /alert %}}

-You can use Vela secrets to substitute sensitive values at runtime:
+Users can use [Vela internal secrets](/docs/concepts/pipeline/secrets/) to substitute these sensitive values at runtime:

 ```diff
 secrets: